-Under our long-standing Executive Severance Plan for Senior Officers, in effect until April 1, 2023, (the "Severance Plan"), eligible officers who do not have an individually negotiated severance arrangement received a lump sum cash payment equal to: (1) a multiple of base salary and an average of the last 24 months of bonus compensation; plus (2) prorated target bonus for the year of termination, upon the following events: (a) resignation from employment for good reason (as defined in the plan); (b) our decision to terminate an eligible officer's employment for any reason other than for cause (as defined in the plan); (c) death or disability; or (d) upon mutual agreement of the Company and the eligible officer.
+Under our long-standing Executive Severance Plan for Senior Officers, in effect until April 1, 2023 (the "Severance Plan"), eligible officers who do not have an individually negotiated severance arrangement were eligible to receive a lump sum cash payment equal to: (1) a multiple of base salary and an average of the last 24 months of AIP compensation; plus (2) prorated target AIP Award for the year of termination, upon the occurrence of the following events: (a) resignation from employment for good reason (as defined in the plan); (b) our decision to terminate an eligible officer's employment for any reason other than for cause (as defined in the plan); (c) death or disability; or (d) upon mutual agreement of the Company and the eligible officer.
 The multiplier for each eligible officer position under the Severance Plan was as follows: CEO (x 2.0); higher than Executive Vice President (x 1.5); Executive or Senior Vice President (x 1.0).
-Under the Severance Plan, in no event did a severance payment exceed a multiple of three times an officer's base salary and incentive bonus.
+Under the Severance Plan, in no event did a severance payment exceed a multiple of three times an officer's base salary and AIP Award.